George Schiffman, MD, FCCP

 Melissa Conrad Stöppler, MD, is a U.S. board-certified Anatomic Pathologist with subspecialty training in the fields of Experimental and Molecular Pathology.
 Dr. Stöppler's educational background includes a BA with Highest Distinction from the University of Virginia and an MD from the University of North Carolina.
 She completed residency training in Anatomic Pathology at Georgetown University followed by subspecialty fellowship training in molecular diagnostics and experimental pathology.

 - What are the types of pneumothorax?

-- What are the causes of pneumothorax?
+- What causes a pneumothorax?

 - Who is at risk for pneumothorax?

-- What is a tension pneumothorax?
+- What is tension pneumothorax?